amowuya/HMS-Research-Computing-guides/How to choose a partition in O2.md

 	srun -c 1 --mem 12G COMMAND4 &
 	wait

 Also, some software (especially alignment tools!) can run multi-core processess using a specific flag.
-Below is an example on [Bowtie2](link_to_full_doc)
+Below is an example on [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)

-TODO: add links for flowchart image and Bowtie2 documentation page.
 TODO: add example of Bowtie command for multi-core
 TODO: add table of the different partitions (maybe before the flowchart?)